aws-amplify/docs/docs/cli/function/build-options.md

 ## Python

-**There are no existing build options for Python functions**
+There are no existing build options for Python functions.
 The process of building and packaging Python functions is in line with Amazon's [existing documentation](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-venv) for manually creating a Lambda deployment package which depends on a virtual environment.

-Amplify will run `pipenv install` in your function's source directory during builds, using either Pipenv's default virtual environment, or whichever virtual environment happens to be active.
+Amplify will run `pipenv install` in your function's source directory during builds using either Pipenv's default virtual environment, or whichever virtual environment happens to be active.
 Then, during the packaging stage, the contents of the `site-packages` directory for that virtual environment will be zipped up along with the function-specific files.

-This means that the contents of the Python build can include local development dependencies (e.g. for testing) in addition to those necessary for your function to run.
-This also means that packages installed as "editable" (using the `-e` flag) will not be properly packaged, as their only representation in the `site-packages` directory is an `.egg-link` file pointing to the local, editable code of the dependency.
+The contents of the Python build can include local development dependencies (e.g. for testing) in addition to those necessary for your function to run.
+Packages installed as "editable" (using the `-e` flag) will not be  packaged, as their only representation in the `site-packages` directory is an `.egg-link` file pointing to the local, editable code of the dependency.